 However, there is no option to download the images in a different size.

 Like Pixabay; Unsplash doesn’t require attribution.
 And you can use the images for commercial as well as non-commercial projects.
 You can read more about the terms on Unsplash’s website.

 Freepik provides some of the assets free of cost.
 But the good quality ones are available for the paying customers.
 Like the compatriots, Freepik boasts of a vast collection.

 However, you have to provide for the attribution when you are using the free images on Freepik.
 The paid version costs.
 EUR 7.50 per month when paid yearly and costs EUR 9.99 per month when paid monthly.

 I don’t use Freepik as much as I use Pixabay and Unsplash.

 There are a plethora of paid options for stock photos and images.
 And all of them offer premium quality images.
 But the price tag of these providers is hefty for someone new to online business.
 Let me list out the various options available.

 - Adobe Stock

 I will suggest you to first check out the images on Pixabay and Unsplash.
-More often than not you will see the pictures on them.
-But if you need some niche images on a regular basis and they are available on the premium platforms only then go for the premium options.
+More often than not, you will see the pictures on them.
+But if you need some niche images regularly and they are available on the premium platforms only then go for the premium options.
 Otherwise, free options will suffice.

 If you know some other provider offering free assets, do let me know them in the comments.